snowplow/snowplow-rust-tracker/README.md

 [![Build Status][gh-actions-image]][gh-actions]
 [![License][license-image]][license]

-Snowplow is a scalable open-source platform for rich, high quality, low-latency data collection.
-It is designed to collect high quality, complete behavioral data for enterprise business.
+Snowplow is a scalable open-source platform for rich, high-quality, low-latency data collection.
+It is designed to collect high-quality, complete behavioral data for enterprise business.

 **To find out more, please check out the [Snowplow website][website] and our [documentation][docs].**